Stormwater: Urban flooding

-Stormwater is a major cause of urban flooding.
-Urban flooding is the inundation of land or property in a built-up environment caused by stormwater overwhelming the capacity of drainage systems, such as storm sewers.
+Stormwater is a major cause of urban flooding, which is the inundation of land or property in a built-up environment caused by stormwater overwhelming the capacity of drainage systems, such as storm sewers.
 Although triggered by single events such as flash flooding or snow melt, urban flooding is a condition, characterized by its repetitive, costly and systemic impacts on communities.
 In areas susceptible to urban flooding, backwater valves and other infrastructure may be installed to mitigate losses.

 Where properties are built with basements, urban flooding is the primary cause of basement and sewer backups.
 Although the number of casualties from urban flooding is usually limited, the economic, social and environmental consequences can be considerable: in addition to direct damage to property and infrastructure (highways, utilities and services), chronically wet houses are linked to an increase in respiratory problems and other illnesses.
-Sewer backups are often from the sanitary sewer system, which takes on some storm water as a result of Infiltration/Inflow.
+Sewer backups are often caused by defects in the sanitary sewer system, which takes on some storm water as a result of infiltration and inflow (groundwater entering sanitary sewers, and water entering sanitary sewers from inappropriate connections).

 Stormwater creation of sinkhole collapses

 An example of urban stormwater creating a sinkhole collapse is the February 25, 2002 Dishman Lane collapse in Bowling Green, Kentucky where a sinkhole suddenly dropped the road under four traveling vehicles.
 The nine-month repair of the Dishman Lane collapse cost a million dollars but there remains the potential for future problems.

-In undisturbed areas with natural subsurface (karst) drainage, soil and rock fragments choke karst openings thereby being a self-limitation to the growth of openings.
+In undisturbed areas with natural subsurface (karst) drainage, soil and rock fragments choke karst openings, thereby being a self-limitation to the growth of openings.
 The undisturbed karst drainage system becomes balanced with the climate so it can drain the water produced by most storms.
 However, problems occur when the landscape is altered by urban development.
-In urban areas with natural subsurface (karst) drainage there are no surface streams for the increased stormwater from impervious surfaces such as roofs, parking lots, and streets to runoff into.
+In urban areas with natural subsurface karst drainage there are no surface streams for the increased stormwater from impervious surfaces such as roofs, parking lots, and streets to receive drainage.
 Instead, the stormwater enters the subsurface drainage system by moving down through the ground.
 When the subsurface water flow becomes great enough to transport soil and rock fragments, the karst openings grow rapidly.
 Where karst openings are roofed by supportive (competent) limestone, there frequently is no surface warning that an opening has grown so large it will suddenly collapse catastrophically.
-Therefore, land use planning for new development needs to avoid karst areas.
+It is recommended that land-use planning agencies avoid karst areas when considering new development projects.
 Ultimately taxpayers end up paying the costs for poor land use decisions.